How do you deal with a brother or sister living rent-free in an inherited house?

 As you can see, dealing with a brother or sister living in an inherited house can be complicated.
 You should talk to your sibling and come up with an agreement in writing.
 Ask your sibling to buy the house, sell it, or rent it out.
 A sibling who did not inherit the house may be able to get evicted.

 Sole inheritors can live in an inherited house.
 However, joint inheritors need to consult the will or trust or estate’s executor or trustee.
-Try to come to a mutual agreement between inheritors, knowing selling the property is usually best.
+Try to reach a mutual agreement between inheritors, knowing that selling the property is usually best.

-Inheritors need to come to a mutual agreement, but it’s not always possible.
-Try to resolve any disputes via mediation as it’s the cheapest option.
+Inheritors need to reach a mutual agreement, but it’s not always possible.
+Try to resolve disputes via mediation, as it’s the cheapest option.
 Failure to resolve the issue via mediation can result in a partition lawsuit.

-A partition lawsuit takes the issue of an inherited house to the court for disposition.
-Typically, the house is sold and the proceeds are split between inheritors.
+A partition lawsuit takes the issue of an inherited house to court for disposition.
+Typically, the house is sold, and the proceeds are split between inheritors.
 Use a partition lawsuit as a last resort because they are expensive.